Feelings Are Not Facts: 7 Emotional Shifts That Change How You Think Instantly

 How can this help in relationships?

-In relationships, recognising “I feel… but that may not be fact” helps you communicate better, check assumptions (“Is this about me or something else?”) and avoid misinterpreting someone’s behaviour.
+In relationships, recognizing “I feel… but that may not be fact” helps you communicate better, check assumptions (“Is this about me or something else?”), and avoid misinterpreting someone’s behavior.

 Does this mean I should never trust my gut or intuition?

-No — intuition and feelings are valuable signals.
+No, intuition and feelings are signals.
 But they need to be balanced with facts and reflection.
 Your gut can alert you; your mind checks whether the alert is accurate.

 Yes.
-In anxiety/depression, people often feel something (e.g., hopeless, unsafe) and treat it as the truth, when it may not be.
-Recognising feelings ≠ facts is part of healthy emotional regulation.
+In anxiety/depression, people often feel some anxiety (e.g., hopeless, unsafe) and treat it as the truth, when it may not be.
+Recognizing feelings ≠ as feelings, not facts, is part of healthy emotional regulation.

 What practical steps can I take to apply “feelings are not facts”?

 Steps: Pause when a strong feeling hits → name the feeling → ask: What is the evidence? → consider alternative explanations → decide action based on facts + values.
-Practising this builds clarity.
+Practicing this builds clarity.